ram97510/conceps_01/README.md

 ## Notes

-No backend used.
-Data is mocked.
+No backend used. mocked Data is used and example otp is 123456